-Each pupil will be set subject target grades at the start of the course and will be assessed and monitored throughout the course.
-School reports will be sent out to parents three times a year and will report on current attainment, attitude to learning, homework as well as give an end of course predicted grade.
+Each pupil will be set subject target grades at the start of the course and will be assessed and monitored throughout.
+School reports will be sent out to parents three times a year and will report on current attainment, attitude to learning, homework, and give an end of course predicted grade.